na86421/MovieRecommend/README.md

 ## Project Introduction
 This service is a website that provides recommended movies based on the genre that users prefer.
-IMDB's movie rating(review) dataset is used, and movies with high ratings are preferentially recommended based on the genre that users prefer.
+IMDB's movie rating(review) dataset is used, and movies with high ratings are preferentially recommended
+based on the genre that users prefer.

+### why we development
+We decided to create a movie recommendation website for us who love both movies and programming.
+It was developed with an emphasis on data processing into useful information using big data (IMDB's movie dataset).

 ### Period
 Duration : 2019.9 ~ 2019.12